robocomp/robocomp/doc/DSR-start.md

 1. In a new terminal type "rcnode" to start ZeroC's publish-subscribe broker
 2. In a new terminal goto ~/robocomp/components/dsr-graph/robots_pyrep/viriatoPyrep
  * Build it with cmake and run it using the provided "run.sh" script.
 3. In a new terminal goto ~/robocomp/components/dsr-graph/components/idserver.
+This agent will read a stored graph from a file.
   * Build it and execute with _bin/idserver etc/config_
   * You should see a Qt window showing the graph G. There are also other tabs that "project" G as a 2D and 3D scene.
 Also, there is a tree view of G.
-4. In a new terminal goto ~/robocomp/components/dsr-graph/components/viriatoDSR and
+4. In a new terminal goto ~/robocomp/components/dsr-graph/components/viriatoDSR.
+This agent is the connection between viriatoPyrep (simulator or real robot) and G
   * Build it and execute with _bin/viriatoDSR etc/config_
   * On startup, the agent will request a copy of G and upon reception it will show it in its own window.
 All views of G will be equal since they are copies of a synchronized replicated data structure (similar to a GDoc)